SlytherinGe/RSTeller/README.md

 ### 🤖 Dataset Inspection

 We provide a set of samples for quick evaluation.
-Image patch, raw OSM tags and the captions are provided for each image.
+Image patch, raw OSM tags and the captions are provided.

 ![dataset inspection](assets/dataset_inspection.png)